Nervosys/Botnix/pkgs/applications/editors/jetbrains/readme.md

  - from source builds:
    - remove timestamps in output `.jar` of `jps-bootstrap`
    - automated update scripts
-   - fetch `.jar` s from stuff built in nixpkgs when available
+   - fetch `.jar` s from stuff built in botpkgs when available
-     - what stuff built in nixpkgs provides `.jar`s we care about?
+     - what stuff built in botpkgs provides `.jar`s we care about?
        - kotlin
    - make `configurePhase` respect `$NIX_BUILD_CORES`
    - make the subdir of the resulting tar.gz always have a release number (2023.2.2) instead of a build number (232.9921.89)
  - jdk:
    - build on darwin
-   - use chromium stuff built by nixpkgs for jcef?
+   - use chromium stuff built by botpkgs for jcef?
    - make `buildPhase` respect `$NIX_BUILD_CORES`
    - automated update script?
  - on `aarch64-linux`: